SteveLauC/Notes/database/SQLite/SQLite_Databases_System_Design_and_Implementation/Ch5_The_Pager_Module.md

 # 5.1 The Pager Module

-1. SQLite is a disk-oriented databse system that stores data on the disk, but it cannot manipulate the data on the disk effectively, it has to load the data to the memory, and do things there.
+1. SQLite is a disk-oriented databse system that stores data on the disk, but it cannot manipulate the data on the disk efficiently, it has to load the data to the memory, and do changes there.

    That memory is called database cache or data buffer, in SQLite's term, it is called the *page cache*.